Marahin/wowapi/README.md

 Before you start tinkering, I suggest generating *rDOC* documentation.
 To do so, run `rdoc` in the root directory of Wowapi.
 Then navigate to doc/index.html in your browser, and voila - you have your offline documentation with all methods, classes and pretty-displayed README.md.

+You may also browse *ri* documentation which installs by default when you install the gem.
+Just type `ri Wowapi`.
 ### Resources

 We have different resources for different parts of the API.
 Each resource can be queried with query fields.